sgumhold/TmoTA/README.md

 # TmoTA
 Tool for 2D multiple object Tracking Annotation introduced in the paper:

-*Marzan Tasnim Oyshi, Sebastian Vogt, Stefan Gumhold: TmoTA: Simple, Highly Responsive Tool for Multiple Object Tracking Annotation; conditionally accepted to CHI 2023*
+*Oyshi, Marzan Tasnim, Sebastian Vogt, and Stefan Gumhold.
+"TmoTA: Simple, Highly Responsive Tool for Multiple Object Tracking Annotation."
+Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.
+2023*

 For use of the tool, please have a look at the license file LICENSE.